ushakdesiraju/ushakdesiraju.github.io/content/authors/admin/_index.md

   url: https://www.americanexpress.com/en-in/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a data scientist with a passion for creating innovative solutions to complex problems.
+bio: Experienced Computer Science lecturer and educational administrator with over 15 years of dedication to teaching, departmental leadership, and student placement services.

 # Interests to show in About widget
 interests: